 “I wouldn’t do that if I were you.”
 Phil’s words were deadly and concise.

-“Begone demon for you are not needed here.”
-With a hiss, he jumped forward and their swords locked in place.
+“Begone demon for you is not needed here.”
+With a hiss, he jumped forward, and their swords locked in place.

 Phil had summoned the Legendary Laurel sword in front of him.
-Both metal against metal clashed upon each other, but what was the most surprising thing about it was that Phil’s sword was actually slowly cutting through Elcro’s sword.
+Both metals against metal clashed upon each other, but the most surprising thing about it was that Phil’s sword was slowly cutting through Elcro’s sword.

 “This is not possible!”
 Elcro shouted out in complete dismay.

 “What isn’t?
-That I am more powerful than you or that this sword is going to cut off your head in any second now!”
+That I am more powerful than you or that this sword is going to cut off your head now!”

-“So it’s true.”
-Elcro growled under his breathe.
+“So, it’s true,” Elcro growled under his breath.
 “The dragon slayer of darkness is born anew.”
 He spat.

 “Huh?”
 I couldn’t help but catch Elcro’s words.
-Dragon slayer of Darkness?
-What did he know about all this or was the Legendary Sword not supposed to fall into Phil’s hands?
-Then again, I wasn’t the one that ‘gave’ him the sword, making it a lot more difficult.
+Dragonslayer of Darkness?
+What did he know about all this, or was the Legendary Sword not supposed to fall into Phil’s hands?
+Then again, I wasn’t the one that ‘gave’ him the sword, making it a lot more complicated.

-“How could an elf like you hold the sword that only humans can hold?
-The better question is why are you needed now?
-You elves don’t live past three thousand years, compared to the Divine that live past five thousand years it’s too early.”
+“How could an elf-like you hold the sword that only humans can hold?
+The better question is, why are you needed now?
+You elves don’t live past two thousand years, compared to the Divine that lives five thousand years it’s too early.”

 Elcro frowned when he heard that he was half.
-“So that explains why Laurel listen to you, but still.”
+“So that explains why Laurel listens to you, but still.”
 He turned his head towards me as the blood dripped down his neck.
-He didn’t look phase at the small cut.
+He didn’t look at the small cut.
 “Why did you pick him?”

 “I didn’t.”
 I flatly denied.
 “The sword chose him.”

 With a grim expression, he glanced towards Phil.
 “This is an ill omen.”
-The cold and angry air around Elcro was gone, but instead worry seem to replace him.
-The combative nature that Elcro had was no more, but even still Phil didn’t put away his sword.
+The cold and angry air around Elcro was gone, but instead, worry seemed to replace him.
+The combative nature that Elcro had was no more, but even still, Phil didn’t put away his sword.

 “I can’t take any more of this today.”
 I sighed.
 My stomach was growling, telling me to feed now.
 “Coco, can you tell Tart to get all of us something to eat?”

 “Yes, young mistress.
 I will get it done.”
-Coco who has been quietly watching the whole ordeal happen before her, she quickly left to get the food ready.
+Coco, who has been quietly watching the whole ordeal before her, quickly left to get the food ready.